dheemansa/nvim-config/README.md

-> [!NOTE] _This config is tailored for my personal workflow, but feel free to use it as a starting
-> point for your own setup._
+> This config is tailored for my personal workflow, but feel free to use it as a starting point for your own setup.

 ## Installation